TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 It will create the following resources:
 * a main ingress object which will be able to create AWS alb and act as a main ingress for DP cluster
 * annotation for external-dns to create DNS record for the main ingress
-* a storage class for EBS
+* EBS with Amazon Elastic Block Store (EBS)
-* a storage class for EFS
+* EFS with Amazon Elastic File System (EFS)

 ### Setup DNS
 Please use an appropriate domain name in place of `dp1.aws.example.com`.
 You can use `*.dp1.aws.example.com` as the wildcard domain name for all the DP capabilities.

 You can use the following services to register domain and manage certificates.
 * [Amazon Route 53](https://aws.amazon.com/route53/): to manage DNS.
-You can register your dataplanes domain in Route 53.
+You can register your Data Plane domain in Route 53.
 And give permission to external-dns to add new record.
 * [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html): to manage SSL certificate.
 You can create a wildcard certificate for `*.<DP_DOMAIN>` in ACM.
 * aws-load-balancer-controller: to create AWS ALB.
 It will automatically create AWS ALB and add SSL certificate to ALB.
 * external-dns: to create DNS record in Route 53.
 It will automatically create DNS record for ingress objects.

-For this workshop work; you will need to
+For this workshop, you will need to
 * register a domain name in Route 53.
 You can follow this [link](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) to register a domain name in Route 53.
 * create a wildcard certificate in ACM.
 You can follow this [link](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to create a wildcard certificate in ACM.